Using Frida¶

 frida -H 192.168.0.2:65000 -f com.android.settings --token xxxxxxxxxxxxxxxx

-If your FIRERPA server was started with a service certificate, you also need to add the --certificate parameter to the command.
+If your FIRERPA server is started with a service certificate, you also need to add the --certificate parameter to the command.

 frida -H 192.168.0.2:65000 -f com.android.settings --certificate /path/to/lamda.pem --token xxxxxxxxxxxxxxxx

-You may have noticed there are three differences: -U is replaced with -H because we need to connect over the network instead of USB; the --token parameter is added; and if the server uses a service certificate, the --certificate parameter is also added.
-This is to ensure the security of your device and prevent unauthorized access.
+You may have noticed the main differences: -U becomes -H (because we are connecting over the network, not USB), and we add the --token parameter; if the server is using a service certificate, an additional --certificate parameter is required.
+This is to ensure your device's security and prevent unauthorized access.

 Using via Command Line (objection)¶

-For other tools like objection, similar parameters are usually available.
-However, most non-standard tools do not fully implement these parameters.
-Currently, we have only patched objection.
-This patch does not affect its original usage.
-However, since objection has not been updated for a long time, we are not pushing the changes upstream.
-You can download our provided objection-1.11.0-command-patch.diff and apply this patch to your installed objection code directory (you can find the installation path with the pip3 show objection command).
+For other tools like objection, similar parameters are usually provided, but most unofficial tools have not fully added them.
+Currently, we have only patched objection, without affecting its original functionality.
+However, since objection has not been updated for a long time, we have not pushed this patch upstream.
+You can download the objection-1.11.0-command-patch.diff we provide and apply it to your installed objection code directory (you can find the installation path with the pip3 show objection command).

 After that, you can use it as follows.
-You'll see that only a --token parameter has been added.
+You will see that only an additional --token parameter is needed.

 objection -N -h 192.168.0.2 -p 65000 --token xxxxxxxxxxxxxxxx explore

-Alternatively, if the server was started with a service certificate, you also need to add --certificate to the command.
+Or, if the server was started with a service certificate, you must also add --certificate in the same way.

 objection -N -h 192.168.0.2 -p 65000 --certificate /path/to/lamda.pem --token xxxxxxxxxxxxxxxx explore